Updated July 12, 2022

 - Animal care– An intern could learn from your care guides everything that goes into respectfully caring for sanctuary residents

-- Education And Outreach– An intern could learn from your sanctuary’s education department about tour management, marketing, public relations, and education development
+- Education And An activity or campaign to share information with the public or a specific group.
+Typically used in reference to an organization’s efforts to share their mission.– An intern could learn from your sanctuary’s education department about tour management, marketing, public relations, and education development

 - Social Media– An intern could learn about best practices in getting your sanctuary more visibility in the digital world, and learn about effective photography, videography, persuasive writing, and having respectful and productive dialogue with the public